kanders2002/kanders2002/README.md

 My name is Katie Anders!
-I currently am attending UNC Charlotte and am working on my Bachelor of Science in Computer Science with a concentration in Cybersecurity.
-I am also in UNC Charlotte's Early Entry program, working on my Master of Science in Cybersecurity.
+I currently am attending UNC Charlotte and am working on my Master of Science in Cybersecurity with a concentration in Secure Software Development.
+I am also a Front-End Developer and UX/UI Designer Intern for Coreware.

 **UNCC Class Projects:** \
 ITSC 3155 Software Engineering - [Group 9 Events App](https://github.com/ebaca1/Group9Project) \